Krystle Tadesse – President

 Nicole Verdi is a Rhode Islander, attorney, advocate, and feminist.
 She presently works as a litigation associate at Adler Pollock & Sheehan P.C.
 Previously, she worked as a Judicial Law Clerk for the Honorable Maureen McKenna Goldberg in the Rhode Island Supreme Court.
 Nicole earned her J.D. from Roger Williams University School of Law and her B.S. in Legal Studies and Political Science from Roger Williams University.
 While in law school, Nicole worked as a shelter advocate at a Domestic Violence shelter and participated in the Women’s Fund Policy Institute, advocating for women’s rights and pregnancy accommodations in Rhode Island.
 She currently also serves as the Co-Chair of the Board of Directors for a local nonprofit, Youth In Action.
 Nicole became involved with the Rhode Island Women’s Bar Association during law school.

-Chantal Bromage is a law clerk to the Honorable William E. Smith, Chief Judge of the U.S. District Court for the District of Rhode Island.
-Beginning in September 2017, Chantal will be a law clerk to the Honorable O. Rogeriee Thompson of the U.S. Court of Appeals for the First Circuit.
-Chantal spent two years working as a law clerk for the Honorable Paul A. Suttell, Chief Justice of the Rhode Island Supreme Court, and one year as a law clerk in Rhode Island’s Law Clerk Department.
+Chantal Bromage is a law clerk to the Honorable O. Rogeriee Thompson of the U.S. Court of Appeals for the First Circuit.
+She has previously clerked for the Honorable William E. Smith, Chief Judge of the U.S. District Court for the District of Rhode Island, the Honorable Paul A. Suttell, Chief Justice of the Rhode Island Supreme Court, and Rhode Island’s Law Clerk Department.
 Chantal is licensed to practice in Rhode Island and Massachusetts.
 Prior to law school, Chantal completed her Master of Public Policy degree and worked at the National Center for State Courts in Williamsburg, Virginia as a Court Research Analyst for five years.

 Cassandra Feeney is a trial attorney at Adler Cohen Harvey Wakeman & Guekguezian, LLP, representing clients in a variety of matters in both state and federal courts in Rhode Island and Massachusetts, as well as before administrative and licensing boards.
 Cassandra specializes her practice in medical-malpractice defense, personal-injury matters, premises liability, toxic-tort claims, employment law, and education law.
 Previously, Cassandra served as a law clerk to the Honorable Francis X. Flaherty of the Rhode Island Supreme Court, as well as the Rhode Island Supreme Court Law Clerk Department.
 Cassandra is also on the Board of Directors for the Providence Community Health Centers, which provides high-quality and accessible medical care to patients in Providence and surrounding communities, and the Roger Williams University School of Law Pro Bono Collaborative Advisory Committee and Host Committee, which connects law firms, attorneys, and law students to community organizations in need of pro bono legal services.

-Aubrey Lombardo is an attorney at Brennan, Recupero, Cascione, Scungio & McAllister specializing in education and labor law.
+Aubrey Lombardo is a partner at Henneous Carroll Lombardo, LLC specializing in education and labor law.
 Aubrey provides labor and employment counsel to numerous school committees throughout the state.
 She handles issues that involve discipline, disabilities, issues related to IDEA and Section 504 and labor negotiations.
 She represents school committees on matters related to access to public records, open meetings law, arbitrations, collective bargaining and litigation.
 Aubrey is also a member of the Rhode Island Chapter of the Labor Employment Relations Association.
 Aubrey joined the RIWBA in 2007.